EMMC-ASBL/tripper/docs/session.md

 ```

 The two first entries correspond to the GraphDB and Fuseki services
-that can be started with docker as described on the [developers]
+that can be started with docker as described in the [developers]
 section.

 The third entry is just a dummy example, showing how to use [keyring].